An Introduction to Taoism

 Taoism teaches that any activity can become a form of meditation if it is done with the right intention.
 It also includes teachings that help us “tame our hearts” and develop an attitude of calm, compassion and reduced self-centredness both during practice and in daily life.
 In our organization, this expresses itself in the deeply held value of volunteerism and service to others that is present in all that we do.

 Taoism is a tradition that has a history of openness to wisdom from diverse sources.
 In line with this, Fung Loy Kok observes and integrates the teachings of the three religions of China: Confucianism, Buddhism and Taoism.
 As well, Taoist practitioners come from a wide variety of backgrounds, cultures and belief systems.
 All are welcome to participate in any part of the training as they choose.

 Motions of the Tao

-This colourful documentary examines the traditional Taoist practices taught by Fung Loy Kok.
+This colorful documentary examines the traditional Taoist practices taught by Fung Loy Kok Taoist Tai Chi.
 It presents the Three Vehicles of Taoist training: good deeds, rituals and ceremonies, and arts of internal transformation of body and mind.
-It also describes how they are practised in the modern world by practitioners from all walks of life.
+It also describes how they are practiced in the modern world by practitioners from all walks of life.